Discover the irresistible rice trinity

 The 3 common attributes

 • Rice is central.
 Not just as a base but the treatment of it makes it an equal to the meat accompaniment.
 The Indian Briyani and the Arabian Kabsa both use the long grained and prized Basmati rice.
-The Spanish Paella uses mainly the short grain almost round Valencia rice also known as Bomba rice.
+The Spanish Paella uses the short grain almost round Valencia rice also known as Bomba rice.

 • Saffron is the most expensive spice in the World and it’s the Rice Trinity’s key ingredient.
 Hence the distinct yellow reddish colour of the rice and the distinct taste.
 Iran produces 90% of World output of saffron.
 Iran (old Persia) also happens to sit geographically central to the 3.
 An important factor to consider.

 • Islam is the 3rd and final link.
 The Paella can be traced to the Moors invasion of Spain.
 The Briyani to the Mughal invasion of India.
-The Kabsa is in the centre of the region.
+The Kabsa is in the centre of the religious centre.
 The invading forces picking and spreading Persian influences along the way.
 Even today, Hindu majority India will acknowledge the best and original version of the Briyani are done by their Indian Muslim brethren.
 A holy trinity if ever there was one!

 So the common links are rice, saffron and Islam.